 The Pattern Engine is responsible for reasoning on the Security, Privacy, Dependability, and Interoperability (SPDI) properties across all layers of the SEMIoTICS architecture.
 For this reason, variants of Pattern Engine are implemented in the backend, in the network, and in the field layer.
 Patterns are inserted, modified, executed or retracted at design as well as at runtime.
 These interactions are conducted with the help of Pattern Orchestrator.
-Apart from the interaction of Pattern Orchestrator with the Pattern Engine.
+Apart from the interaction of Pattern Orchestrator with the Pattern Engines across all layers, there is also the interaction between NFV Orchestrator and the Backend Pattern Engine.
 Currently, this interaction is limited only for verifying that any required VNFs are instantiated in order to satisfy a related SPDI property.
-In Table 2, the interaction of Pattern Engines with the Orchestrators along with a small description is presented.
+In Table 2, the interactions of Pattern Engines with the Orchestrators along with a small description are presented.